hc22apcs2/hc22apcs2.github.io/docs/Calculus_II/23_03_24/index.md

 By the Comparison Test, $\displaystyle \int_0^\infty \frac{\arctan x}{2+e^x} \ dx$ is convergent

-* Find the values of $p$ for which the integral converges or diverges and evaluate the integral for those values of $p$ if it is converges
+* Find the values of $p$ for which the integral converges or diverges and evaluate the integral for those values of $p$ if it is convergent

 $$
 I = \int_0^1 x^p \ln x \ dx